 1 tsp cinnamon (sources)

 Cook rice in water, covered, until rice is mushy.
 This will take several hours.
 Process rice and liquid together in a food processor or food mill.
-Place liquified mixture in a glass jug with salt and lemon juice or cider vinegar.
+Place a liquefied mixture in a glass jug with salt and lemon juice or cider vinegar.
 Cover tightly and leave on the counter for 2-3 days.
 Refrigerate.

 To serve, blend with honey and cinnamon and dilute with enough filtered water to achieve desired consistency.
 Note that honey is only suitable for children over 1 year of age.